networkoptix/web_packages/packages/webrtc-stream-manager/README.md

 ### Example usage

-The `connect` static method returns an observable emits streams and errors.
+The `connect` and `connectWithAccessToken` static methods returns an observable emits streams and errors.

 To update a video element to use that stream we set the `srcObject` to the stream if it exist.